FluxpointDev/Translation/Minecraft/README.md

 Current Translations
 - English (Main Language)
-- French
+- French | Needs a translator
-- Spanish
+- Spanish | Needs a translator
-- Russian
+- Russian | Needs a translator
-- Portugues
+- Portugues | Needs a translator
-- German
+- German | Needs a translator
-- Dutch
+- Dutch | Needs a translator
-- Italian
+- Italian | Needs a translator
-- Polish
+- Polish | Needs a translator
-- Indonesian
+- Indonesian | Needs a translator
-- Turkish
+- Turkish | Needs a translator
-- Swedish
+- Swedish | Needs a translator
-- Czech
+- Czech | Needs a translator
-- Finnish
+- Finnish | Needs a translator
-- Japanese
+- Japanese | Needs a translator

-# Helpers
+# Old Helpers
 A list of translator contributers use mc/lang

 Manteex#6804 | 240841342723424256 | Russian